Legal Exit Strategies for Business Owners: A Guide for Business Owners

 7. Bankruptcy

-Bankruptcy is the least desirable form of exit, often considered as a last resort for founders.
+Bankruptcy is the least desirable form of business exit in Saudi Arabia, often considered as a last resort for founders.

 Strengths: